soto-project/soto-core/SotoCore.docc/SotoCore/AWSClient.md

 ### Middleware

 Middleware allows you to insert your own code just as a request has been constructed or a response has been received.
 You can use this to edit the request/response or just to view it.
-SotoCore supplies one middleware — `AWSLoggingMiddleware` — which outputs your request to the console once constructed and the response received from AWS.
+SotoCore supplies one middleware — `AWSLoggingMiddleware` — which outputs your request to the console once constructed and the response is received from AWS.

 ### HTTP Client provider